wwang-17/DATA146/project2.md

 ![](PopLog.png)

 It is better to pick the log-transformed one.
 The one plotted using raw data has y-axis with really large scale.
 The box parts, as a result, are too tiny for us to estmiate the mean and quantiles.
 It is also difficult to visualize the difference of boxplots for each year.
+The only trend that the raw data plot is able to show is that the maximum population for each year is increasing.
+Whereas the log-transformed one is also able to show that the mean and interquartile are also increasing overtime.